codeinthehole/django-cacheback/docs/api.rst

 API
 ===

-The main class is ``cacheback.Job`` which provides several methods intended to be overridden and customised:
+The main class is ``cacheback.base.Job`` which provides several methods intended to be overridden and customised:

-.. autoclass:: cacheback.Job
+.. autoclass:: cacheback.base.Job
     :members: fetch, expiry, should_item_by_fetched_synchronously, empty, key, prepare_args, prepare_kwargs